South African Communist Party

-The South African Communist Party (SACP) is a communist party in South Africa.
+The South African Communist Party (SACP) is a Marxist-Leninist party in South Africa.
 It was founded on 12 February 1921 as the Communist Party of South Africa (CPSA), and tactically dissolved itself in 1950 in the face of being declared illegal by the governing National Party under the Suppression of Communism Act, 1950.
 The Communist Party was reconstituted underground and re-launched as the SACP in 1953, participating in the struggle to end the apartheid system.
 It is a member of the ruling Tripartite Alliance alongside the African National Congress and the Congress of South African Trade Unions (COSATU) and through this it influences the South African government.
 The party's Central Committee is the party's highest decision-making structure.
 Although the party has not left the Tripartite Alliance, the SACP has announced its intention to break with the ANC and run its own candidates in the 2026 local elections, following the ANC's decision to enter a unity government with right-wing parties.